 Another point to consider is rocket’s potential impact on your rabbit’s digestive system.
 Although generally low in oxalate, if the rocket isn’t balanced with sufficient hay to increase fibre intake, it can cause digestive problems (Miller, 2022).

-Building a Balanced Diet for Your Rabbit
+Rocket with a Balanced Diet for Your Rabbit

 We’ve established that rocket can be part of your rabbit’s diet, but what does a balanced diet for your bunny look like?